- National Research Council Canada Student Employment Program

-Work integrated learning are structured and formalized programs that provide students with the opportunity to integrate their academic studies into relevant work experiences or business challenges.
-Programs elect to include internships, practicums or projects as an integral component of a course.
+Work integrated learning are structured and formalized courses that provide students with the opportunity to integrate their academic studies with relevant work experiences or business challenges.
+RRU undergraduate and graduate programs elect to include internships, practicums, field study and projects as integral components of the programming.

 When are students available?

-Students are available from different programs throughout the year, and not just typical university spring or fall terms.
-Check the Work Integrated Learning calendar to see which programs are currently available or contact the Career Learning and Development office to discuss your position or project.
+Students are available throughout the year: check the work integrated learning calendar to see which students are currently available or contact the Career Learning and Development office to discuss your position or project.